P403n1x87/austin/README.md

 Thread [tid];[func] ([mod]:[line no]);#[line no];[func] ... ([mod]:[line no]) [usec]
 ~~~

-Austin uses syslog for log messages so make sure you watch `/var/log/syslog` for
+Austin uses `syslog` on Linux and Mac OS, and `%TEMP%\austin.log` on Windows
-the `austin` tag to get execution details and statistics. _Bad_ frames are
+for log messages so make sure to watch these to get execution details and
-output together with the other frames.
-In general, entries for bad frames will
+statistics. _Bad_ frames are output together with the other frames.
+In general,
-not be visible in a flame graph as all tests show error rates below 1% on
+entries for bad frames will not be visible in a flame graph as all tests show
-average.
+error rates below 1% on average.

 # Compatibility